nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 scalable, and efficient.

 A detailed discussion of AMS is beyond the scope of this Design Guide.
-For more information, please see the [AMS Programmer's Guide]{.underline}.
+For more information, please see the [AMS Programmer's Guide.](AMS-Programmer-Guide.md)

 #### **Datagram Retransmission (DGR)**